Science Selective Rabbit

 And don’t forget fresh hay and water!
 Your rabbits should have an unlimited supply of both at all times.

 Do you have mature rabbits that are aged four years plus?
 Have you considered that they may have specific nutritional requirements?
-Selective Rabbit 4-years+ offers a diet that is specifically tailored to support the nutritional needs of older rabbits and is blended with the finest quality Timothy Hay.
+Selective Rabbit 4-years+ offers a diet that is specifically tailored to support the nutritional needs of older rabbits that are less active, and is blended with the finest quality Timothy Hay.
 It contains tasty herbs that are packed with natural antioxidants, to help maintain the appetite and to help keep your mature rabbits happy and healthy.
 Find out more about Selective 4-Years+ here.

 Alfalfa meal, soybean hulls, wheat, wheatfeed, flaked peas, linseed, beet pulp, soybeanmeal, soya oil, monocalcium phosphate, calcium carbonate.